jasontankapps/conlang-toolbox-translations/README.md

                     - Tap Save, verify error message
                     - Tap (+) again, tap on a word, tap Save again, verify success message
                 - Tap on Use Advanced Method, verify alternate messaging
+                - Tap Save, verify error message
+                - Toggle off Use Advanced Method
                 - Tap Save, verify save message
-            - Swipe left on the new Declension
+            - Swipe left on the new Declension, Tap Edit
                 - Verify the title
                 - Tap the Delete button, verify the messaging
                 - Close modal
             - Swipe left and Tap Delete
                 - Verify the text
                 - Tap Yes, verify the toast message
+            - Change Type to a different type
+                - Use "Add New" to create a new subgroup
+                - Swipe left and delete it
+                - Verify that the saving and deleting messaging has changed
+            - Change to the third Type and repeat the above process
             - Tap Save
+        - Tap on the Save icon in the title bar
+            - Save as a new Custom Info
+            - Attempt to save again using the same name
+                - Verify error message
+                - Tap on Yes, Overwrite It
+                    - Verify toast message
-        - Swipe left on the new Group
+        - Swipe left on the new Group and Tap Edit
             - Verify the title
             - Tap the Delete button, verify the messaging
             - Close modal